Dasharo/docs/docs/unified/novacustom/recovery.md

         21. Power on the laptop to verify the recovery passed.
 First boot may take a while, so be patient.

+    ### Troubleshooting

+    If the device is not booting, despite following these instructions, follow the troubleshooting steps below:

+    #### CMOS Reset

+    1. Disconnect the power supply

+    1. Disconnect the system battery and the CMOS battery

+    1. Press the power button repeatedly to discharge any remaining charge

+    1. Leave the laptop disconnected from power for one minute

+    1. Plug everything back in and power on the laptop

+    #### Flash erase + CMOS reset

+    1. Using flashrom, erase the entire flash chip:

+       ```bash
+       sudo flashrom -p ch341a_spi --erase
+       ```

+    1. Disconnect the system battery and the CMOS battery

+    1. Press the power button repeatedly to discharge any remaining charge

+    1. Leave the laptop disconnected from power for one minute

+    1. Flash the correct firmware for the platform

+       ```bash
+       sudo flashrom -p ch341a_spi -w path/to/firmware.bin
+       ```

+    1. Plug everything back in and power on the laptop

 === "NUC BOX"

     The NovaCustom NUC BOX-155H platform utilizes a socket-mounted WSON8 flash